Mississippi Divorce Steps

 • If the Respondent lives in another state, the Petitioner can use the method of Certified Mail, Return Receipt Requested

 • When the Petitioner cannot locate the Respondent after an exhaustive search, the Petitioner must file an affidavit with the court clerk regarding Service by Publication.
-The court clerk then directs that this mode of service can be executed in a newspaper of general circulation in the county wherein filing of the Complaint has been done
+The court clerk then directs that this mode of service can be executed in a newspaper of general circulation in the county wherein filing of the Complaint has been done.
+The publication of such petition will be limited for some time period as specified by the court

 The Response of the Respondent